eleni-b/proglang/README.md

 Programming Languages course at National Technical University of Athens.

-Code implemented in the following languages: C, Java, Prolog, Ocaml.
+Code implemented in the following languages: C, C++, Java, Prolog, Ocaml.